 - A local residents’ group sought an injunction under the Planning and Development Act 2000.

 On November 21, 2017 the court ruled in favour of daa in all three cases.

 4. What is the current status of the North Runway Project?

 - Construction Package 1 is complete.
 The works involved new road construction, road realignment, site preparation, services diversions, compound formation and erection of site security fencing.

 - The tender process for Construction Package 2, which involves the construction of the main runway, is well advanced and we expect to mobilise before year-end.

-- The first phase of surveying for Dublin Airport’s insulation programmes is nearing completion and an information event for participating residents will take place later this year.
+- The first phase of surveying for Dublin Airport’s insulation programmes is complete and information events for participating residents have taken place.

 - Meetings are ongoing with the St Margarets Community Liaison Group, the Dublin Airport Environmental Working Group and other local resident groups.

 5. What engagement has daa had with local communities?